mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 	path=C:\llvm-mingw\bin;%path%
-	cd /d %USERPROFILE%\Desktop\superUser 	&rem (or wherever you put the source to) mingw32-make
+	cd /d %USERPROFILE%\Desktop\superUser 	&rem (or wherever you put the source to)

+To build the Intel/AMD executables, run:

+	mingw32-make

+To build the ARM executables, run:

+	mingw32-make -f Makefile-arm

 If successful, both 32-bit and 64-bit executables are created.